Prospects for Detecting Boosted Dark Matter in DUNE through Hadronic Interactions: Impact from nuclear effects

 In this analysis, the default $hA$ final state interaction (FSI) model in \GENIE~ \cite{Merenyi:1992gf,Ransome:2005vb,Andreopoulos:2015wxa} is used to model the nuclear FSI, but it is straightforward to switch to different models in the future data analysis with the tool we developed for this study.
 This model uses empirically determined total cross sections for various processes that hadrons propagating through the nuclear remnant can undergo, such as pion absorption, elastic and inelastic scattering, and charge exchange.
 The cross sections are extrapolated to high energies where data is unavailable.
 The focus of this model was on iron for the MINOS experiment.
 Alternate models currently include the $hN$ model, which implements a more complex intranuclear cascade designed for situations with multiple scattering.
 On the other hand, it currently does not include important medium corrections~\cite{Dytman:2015taa}.
 More recent iterations of both models have been developed as well.

-In addition to FSI, there is some modification of the kinematics due to nucleon motion within the nucleus and Pauli blocking. \GENIE uses a Fermi gas model to include effects of nucleon motion and Pauli blocking.
+In addition to FSI, there is some modification of the kinematics due to nucleon motion within the nucleus and Pauli blocking. \GENIE models these phenomena with a Fermi gas.

 Figure~\ref{fig:NuclearEffect} illustrates the impact of the nuclear effects on the distribution of $\cos\theta$, where $\theta$ is the angle between the total momentum of the final state visible particles (i.e. excluding neutrons and the outgoing BDM) and the incident BDM.
-The kinematic feature at $\cos\theta \approx 0.25$ that can be seen in the elastic differential cross section gets smeared out dominantly by the effects of nucleon Fermi motion, which misaligns the lab and nucleon rest frames.
+The kinematic feature at $\cos\theta \approx 0.25$, which originates from the elastic component of the scattering, gets smeared out dominantly by the effects of nucleon Fermi motion, which misaligns the detector and nucleon rest frames.